About Pisa Carolina

 Pisa Carolina/noun: a synonym for Aragonite.
 Latin name for the pisolitic/oolitic variety.

 Pisa Carolina was formed in 2018 to provide a source of supply for quality product into established aragonite markets.
-Currently Pisa operates through a US and Bahamian partnership, supplying historic clients with oolitic aragonite acquired through a licensed Bahamian supplier.
+Currently Pisa operates through a US and Bahamian partnership, supplying historic clients with oolitic sand acquired through a licensed Bahamian supplier.
 The current distribution hub is located in the port district in Wilmington, DE and serves as the primary point of distribution for aragonite in the U.S. Pisa is currently suppling markets in the agriculture, GCC (Ground Calcium Carbonate), and glass market sectors.

 Our Bahamian partnership gives Pisa Carolina access to multiple deposits throughout the Bahamas and supports the ability to provide distinct grades of raw product that meets the buyer’s needs.
 This partnership facilitates the ability to move cargos of up to 65,000 metric tons through a port facility in Freeport Harbor, Bahamas, where material is stockpiled and prepared for loading.
 An additional private port facility is operated in Nassau which is ideal for smaller cargos.